-Well, to honestly tell you, if you’re a kind of person who enjoys nature no matter what, Kondi’s point (or perhaps some other place near Kiulu River) is certainly a place to visit.
+Well, to honestly tell you, if you’re the kind of person who enjoys nature no matter what, Kondi’s Point (or perhaps some other place near Kiulu River) is certainly a place to visit.
 Even if you’re visiting Sabah, or say Malaysia, for the first time, it’s worth it.

-But if you do not want to stay at Kondi’s Point and rather prefer staying in Kota Kinabalu watching the sunset at the waterfront – which certainly makes perfect sense – the fact that you can visit Kiulu on a day trip, do the river-rafting, trek in the jungle for an hour and return, cannot be disregarded.
+But if you do not want to stay at Kondi’s Point and rather prefer to stay in Kota Kinabalu watching the sunset at the waterfront – which certainly makes perfect sense – the fact that you can visit Kiulu on a day trip, do river rafting, trek in the jungle for an hour and return, cannot be disregarded.